 I specially developed this recipe so the batter comes together in one large bowl!
 You don't need to prepare the flax egg separately, which means less washing up.

-Here are my top tips for soft and fluffy pumpkin bread:
+Here are my top tips for a soft and fluffy pumpkin bread:

 - Measure the flour accurately using the spoon and level method.
-Or use the grams measurements.
-Adding too much flour to this bread (or any recipe) will make it dry and dense.
+Or use an electric kitchen scale.
+Adding too much flour to the batter will make the bread dry and dense.

 - Use fresh baking powder and soda.
-Older baking powder and soda lose their effectiveness and result in denser bread.
+Old baking powder and soda aren't as effective and will result in dense bread.

 - Don't overmix the batter.
 Mix the batter until JUST combined.
-The key is to stop mixing once there are no more streaks of flour or pumpkin puree.
+Please stop mixing when you can't see any pockets of flour or pumpkin puree.

 Tips for baking the bread loaf

-This recipe makes a tall vegan pumpkin bread so it will take over 1 hour to bake.
+This recipe makes a tall vegan pumpkin bread that will take over 1 hour to bake.

-If your oven runs hot (or has strong heating elements at the top), the top of your pumpkin bread may brown quickly while the center is still raw.
-If this happens, I recommend tenting your loaf pan with aluminum foil and reducing your oven temperature by 50°F (10°C).
+If your oven runs hot or has a strong upper heating element, the top of your pumpkin bread may brown quickly.
+If so, gently cover your loaf pan with aluminum foil and reduce your oven temperature by 50°F (10°C).

-When you remove the pumpkin bread from the oven, allow it to cool in the pan for around 15 minutes then place it on a wire rack.
-If you leave it to cool in the pan, the bottom may become soggy.
+When you remove the pumpkin bread from the oven, let it cool in the pan for around 15 minutes then place it on a wire rack.
+If you let the bread cool in the pan, the bottom may develop a dense line and become soggy.

 Serving the pumpkin bread

-Cakes and quick breads are always a bit crumbly when they're hot from the oven!
-So, it's easiest to slice this pumpkin loaf when it has mostly cooled down or is at room temperature.
-The bread is even easier to slice the next day!
+It's best to slice this pumpkin loaf when it has mostly cooled down or is at room temperature.
+Cakes and quick breads are always more crumbly when they're hot from the oven!
+This loaf is even easier to slice the next day.

-If you have leftover pumpkin bread, you can keep it for a few days or freeze individual slices.
-Or, use leftovers in a delicious pumpkin trifle!
+If you have leftover pumpkin bread, you can keep it at room temperature for a few days, or store individual slices in the freezer.
+Leftovers are also delicious in my pumpkin trifle!

 Customizing this vegan pumpkin bread recipe